Don't Tell Comedy: Shows

 The typical Don't Tell Comedy show is held in a non-traditional venue with an average of five comedians, running for roughly 90 minutes.
 When selling tickets to events, only the date, time, and neighborhood are advertised.
 The specific location is later revealed on the day of the show.
 The final lineup is only known at the actual show.
-Events are normally BYOB.

 Some shows have been filmed and posted to the Don't Tell Comedy YouTube channel.

 Digital Video

-In 2021, Don't Tell Comedy released its first comedy special with comedian Danny Jolles.
+In 2021, Don't Tell Comedy released its first comedy special with comedian Danny Jolles, 6 Parts.
 The video was released in collaboration with 800 Pound Gorilla Records and was distributed via YouTube and Amazon Prime Video.
 The New York Times listed the special as part of their "Best Comedy of 2021" wrap-up, labeling the special as 2021's "Best Grand Unified Theory."
+Forbes notes, "The project accomplished what Jolles set out to do: make a comedy special that’s actually, you know, special."

-In early 2022, Don't Tell Comedy began releasing digital content on social platforms such as YouTube, Facebook, TikTok, and Instagram, highlighting lineups of emerging comedians across the United States.
+In early 2022, Don't Tell Comedy began releasing digital content on social platforms such as YouTube, Facebook, TikTok, and Instagram, highlighting lineups of emerging comedians across the United States including Ralph Barbosa whose set earned 4.6M views on YouTube.